 The tissue around the teeth (also known as gums) helps protect the teeth and prevent dental problems.
 Some people have gum disease and need to see a specialist such as a periodontist (gum doctor) to help prevent further damage and restore a beautiful smile.
 Most people wouldn’t notice the gradual decay of the gum tissue.
 Others are far more aware as it’s a critical part of a single tooth implant, multiple teeth implants, All-on-4 full mouth teeth replacement or other oral surgery performed by the board certified team at Guyette Facial & Oral Surgery.

 I recently was a patient of Dr. Guyette and I had a great experience.
 I found him to be very knowledgeable, kind and had a great bedside manner.
 He helped my navigate through my procedure with ease and precision.

 There are two types of skin in the mouth.
 The first is the thin reddish lining of most of the mouth called mucosa.
-Mucosa contains minor salivary glands which keep the mouth moist, and because it is thin, allows easy movement of the lips, tongue and cheek.
-The second type of skin in the mouth is called "gingiva".
-Gingiva is thicker, light pink in color and forms a narrow band around existing teeth and the roof of the mouth.
-Gingiva is important because it is stronger and can resist the forces resulting from chewing food.
-It also resists infection around teeth or implants by limiting the ability of bacteria to enter between the tooth or implant and the "skin".
+Mucosa contains minor salivary glands which keep the mouth moist, and because it is thin, allows natural movement of the lips, tongue, and cheek.
+The second type of skin in the mouth is called, “gingiva.”
+Gingiva is thicker, light pink in color, and forms a narrow band around existing teeth and the roof of the mouth.
+Gingiva is necessary because it is stronger and can resist the forces resulting from chewing food.
+It also resists infection around teeth or implants by limiting the ability of bacteria to enter between the tooth or implant and the “skin.”